feher/the-cubes-demo/README-first.txt

 Hi,

-Here you can find my solution of the assignment for the SW Engineer position at Rightware.
+Here you can find my solution of the assignment for the SW Engineer position.

 This assignment was a lot of fun to work on.
-I could go on adding features forever :)
-I hope you will like it as much as I liked working on it.
+I could go on adding features forever :) I hope you will like it as much as I liked working on it.

 As requested, this is a small demo according to the following description: